Sullivan in Hancock County, Maine — The American Northeast (New England)

 [10.]
 Steamboats docked here (later the site of the Edgewater Cabins)

 Erected by Maine Department of Transportation.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Historic Architecture in Sullivan Harbor (a few steps from this marker); The view of Frenchman Bay (a few steps from this marker); Defenders of the Union (approx. 2.2 miles away); Franklin Veterans Memorial (approx. 4.6 miles away); Old Town Hall Site (approx. 4.6 miles away); Civil War Memorial (approx. 4.6 miles away); World War Memorial (approx. 4.6 miles away); The French Connection (approx. 8.2 miles away).
+Summer Rusticators, the Tourist Trade and the Waukeag House Hotel (a few steps from this marker); The view of Frenchman Bay (within shouting distance Defenders of the Union (approx. 2.2 miles away); Franklin Veterans Memorial (approx. 4.6 miles away); Old Town Hall Site (approx. 4.6 miles away); Civil War Memorial (approx. 4.6 miles away); World War Memorial (approx. 4.6 miles away); The French Connection (approx. 8.2 miles away).
 Touch for a list and map of all markers in Sullivan.